Southern Indiana Wheelmen

 1. Maintains the statistical records of the Club.

-2. Makes all statistical data available to the Club members on the S.I.W.
-Bulletin Board.
+2. Makes statistical data available to Club Members.

 7. Webmaster